dwndland/Chapter.Net.WPF.Controls/README.md

 A set of new WPF controls which are not yet build in.

 ## Features
-- **AdvancedTextBox:** Enhances the WPF TextBox by the possibilities to show background text, drop files and folders and place additional controls in.
+- **ChapterTextBox:** Enhances the WPF TextBox by the possibilities to show background text, drop files and folders and place additional controls in.
 - **ArcPanel:** Arranges child elements in an arc form.
-- **BrowseTextBox:** Adds a browse button to the AdvancedTextBox.
+- **BrowseTextBox:** Adds a browse button to the ChapterTextBox.
 - **DynamicTabControl:** Enhances the TabControl with buttons for add new tab item and close buttons of existing tab items.
 - **EllipsePanel:** Arranges child elements in a configurable ellipse form.
 - **EnumerationComboBox:** Represents a ComboBox which takes an enumeration value and shows all possible states inside the dropdown menu for let choosing a value.